Frequently Asked Questions

 How much does medicine cost?

-All medicine is billed separately (excluded from package cost) and will be dispensed upon receipt of full payment.
+All medicine is billed separately after the first visit and will be dispensed upon receipt of full payment.

 I have condition “xyz”, can you advice on which herbs are good for it?